ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnInteracted` function at the end of the script.
-This function will be called when the player interacts with the `VIP_SHOP_TRIGGER`.

 #### Create OnExitTrigger Function

+This function will check if the local player has exited the `VIP_SHOP_TRIGGER` volume, and close the VIP shop UI.

 ```lua
 local function OnExitTrigger(trigger, obj)